antheas/mqtt-dashboard/README.md

 ## Connecting to the broker with a device
 MQTT Explorer and MQTT Dash (android) can connect to the broker and control the ESP while recording the hall effect sensor values.

+## Python Client
+The file python-client.py implements a MQTT client using using Eclipse Paho and writes the hall measurements in a file called out.txt.
+Also, if the values exceed a threshold it publishes to the /led topic turning on the ESP led.